Arlington Heights Family Law Firm

 Diverse Cook County families have many different legal needs.
 But most family law disputes involve the same basic issues, such as child support, alimony, child custody, and property division.
 Furthermore, all these cases could affect your legal and financial rights.
 So, it is important to have an attorney who understands the nuts and bolts of these cases and is also a strong advocate for you.

-That is the combination that we offer at the Law Offices of Martin A. Delaney III, Ltd. Our professional team has years of experience in family law matters.
+That is the combination that we offer at Andrea Heckman Law.
+Our professional team has years of experience in family law matters.
 So, we use proven methods to deal with the issues in your particular situation.
 Because of this experience, we also serve as a strong voice for you at the negotiating table and in court.

 Pre-Divorce Family Law Services in Cook County

 The use of premarital agreements has increased significantly in recent years, particularly among Millennials.
 Thanks to streamlined procedures and new laws, mostly the Uniform Premarital and Marital Agreements Act, these pacts are more than divorce insurance.
 Premarital agreements set your marriage on a stronger foundation.

 Financial squabbles are a leading source of marital strife.
 It does not matter if the couple has a lot of money or very little money.
 Premarital agreements allow couples to make decisions about property division, alimony, and other financial issues before they become an issue in the marriage.

 Furthermore, if either spouse has been married before, inheritance and succession disputes plague many marriages.
 These issues are especially troublesome if there is a family business.
 Once again, premarital agreements resolve these disputes in advance.